 How will paying for this service appear on my credit card bill?

 We don’t publish the name of the service that will appear on your credit card in order to protect your privacy.
-However, we can ensure the name will not include STD, STI, HIV, or and other sexual health related phrase.
+However, we can ensure the name will not include STD, STI, HIV, or any other sexual health phrases.